sagold/json-editor/packages/headless-json-editor/README.md

 ## introduction

-From your input data and schema `headless-json-editor` creates a tree data-structure that reflects your input-data.
-Each node within this tree is a data-point containing either children (_object_ or _array_ «» _parent node_) or the property value (_leaf node_ «» _value node_) and its json-schema.
+From your input data and json-schema, `headless-json-editor` creates a tree data-structure that reflects your input-data.
+Each node within this tree is a data-point containing its json-schema and either children (_object_ or _array_ «» _parent node_) or the property value (_leaf node_ «» _value node_).
 Thus, each tree also contains your state of data.
 You can retrieve the data of a tree or node anytime using `getData(node)`.

-The functional api works on a tree.
-Functions that modify a tree will always return a new tree, supporting immutable data.
-Note, new trees are generated shallow so you should not edit nodes directly unless this is on purpose.
+You may work on a node-tree using the functional api.
+Functions that modify a tree will always return a new tree to support immutable data.
+Just be aware that new trees are generated shallow so you should not edit nodes directly unless this is on purpose.

 ## node